Super Cub (novel series)

-Super Cub (スーパーカブ, Sūpā Kabu) is a Japanese light novel series, written by Tone Kōken and illustrated by Hiro.
+Super Cub (スーパーカブ, Sūpā Kabu) is a Japanese light novel series written by Tone Kōken and illustrated by Hiro.
 Originally serialized online as a web novel on Kakuyomu from March 2016 to December 2021, Kadokawa Shoten have released eight volumes and one reserve volume from May 2017 to April 2022 under their Kadokawa Sneaker Bunko label.
 A manga adaptation with art by Kanitan has been serialized online since December 2017 via Kadokawa Shoten's Comic Newtype manga website.
 It has been collected in eleven tankōbon volumes.

-An anime television series adaptation by Studio Kai aired from April to June 2021 on multiple television networks across Japan and on Crunchyroll internationally.
-The anime adaptation has received generally positive reviews.
+An anime television series adaptation by Studio Kai aired from April to June 2021 on multiple television networks across Japan and on Crunchyroll elsewhere.
+It has received generally positive reviews.

-Overview
+Premise

-The series is set in the Mukawa area of Hokuto in Yamanashi Prefecture, Japan.
-The story follows Koguma, a lone, gruff girl with no hobbies or interests.
+Super Cub is set in the Mukawa area of Hokuto in Yamanashi Prefecture, Japan.
+The story follows Koguma, a lone wolf without hobbies or interests.
 After an encounter with a Honda Super Cub 50, she begins to grow and her world expands beyond herself.
 The novel promotional posters and the official novel site promote the commemoration of 100 million units sold for the Honda Super Cub.

-Plot

-The main character is Koguma, a girl without parents, hobbies, or friends.
+The series focuses on Koguma, an orphan lone wolf without hobbies and friends.
 While riding her city bike to school one day, Koguma decides she would like to get a motorized bike of some sort.
-She then resolves to get a Honda Super Cub from a local dealer.
+She resolves to get a Honda Super Cub from a local dealer.
 Because of this, she eventually makes friends with Reiko and Eniwa.